okkur/reposeed/templates/CONTRIBUTING.md

 ### Contribution Acceptance Criteria

 * The change is as small as possible
-* Include proper tests and make all tests pass
+* Includes proper tests and passes all tests
 * Does not break any existing functionality
 * Fixes one specific issue or implements one specific feature (do not combine things, send separate requests if needed)
 * Contains functionality we think other users will benefit from too